 Injects anAuthorization: Basic <base64(username:secret)> header.

-- Cordon matches on the hostname of the outbound request (case-insensitive)
+- Cordon matches on the exact hostname of the outbound request after canonicalization (case-insensitive, trailing dot ignored).
+Wildcards and subdomains are not matched automatically.

 - Routes are evaluated in order; the first match wins